py-eww/eww/docs/source/getting_started.rst

 Every Eww release is tested on OSX and Linux.

-Eww *should* work on Windows, but we do not make any guarantees, or test anything on Windows.
+Eww *probably* works on Windows, but we do not make any guarantees, or test anything on Windows.

 Installation
 ------------